 - If you are lucky to know a good geriatric doctor, please see them once a year and definitely once in two years.

 - Get a health check-up every year based on points 1 to 12, but also manage as much as you can on your own.
-Remember, in India, you don’t really need prescriptions for getting blood tests done.
+Remember, in India, you don’t really need prescriptions for blood tests.

-This is a dynamic guide, which will change over the months and years with additions and subtractions as our understanding of how to live long, healthy advances and improves.
+This is a dynamic guide, which keeps changing as our understanding of healthful ageing improves.

 Join the newsletter to receive the latest updates in your inbox.